apache/pekko/docs/src/main/paradox/remoting-artery.md

 Mutual authentication between TLS peers is enabled by default.
 Mutual authentication means that the the passive side (the TLS server side) of a connection will also request and verify a certificate from the connecting peer.
 Without this mode only the client side is requesting and verifying certificates.
-While Akka is a peer-to-peer technology, each connection between nodes starts out from one side (the "client") towards the other (the "server").
+While Pekko is a peer-to-peer technology, each connection between nodes starts out from one side (the "client") towards the other (the "server").

 Note that if TLS is enabled with mutual authentication there is still a risk that an attacker can gain access to a